guidoism/escape/index.md

 * A computer should never prioritize novelty over usabilty or stability
 * A computer should be trusted
 * A computer should be provide the world's best form of reading
+* A computer should be understandable -- Any normal curious person should be able to start with the highest level abstractions and figure out how it works on their own
+* A computer should be programmable -- Everything should be available for hacking (with appropriate warnings and guards and training wheels)

 ### Existing research

 ### Areas of new research

+* Quit doing stuff over and over again on battery constrained devices.
+How many cpu cycles are wasted, how many pounds of CO2 are emitted, in order to display static text on a phone?
+The website is probably generating html over and over again.
+The phone is parsing that html over and over again and converting it to glyphs positioned in the same place on the same device type over and over again.
+And all of this shitty typography!